imjustmatthew/ansible-role-ntp/README.md

 Specify the NTP servers you'd like to use.
 Only takes effect if you allow this role to manage NTP's configuration, by setting `ntp_manage_config` to `true`.

+ntp_peers:
+      - "203.0.113.12"
+      - "198.51.100.1"

+Optionally, specify the NTP peers you'd like to use.
+Peers are typically only used when you have several NTP servers within a single datacenter.
+Defaults to none.
+Only takes effect if you allow this role to manage NTP's configuration, by setting `ntp_manage_config` to `true`.

     ntp_restrict:
       - "127.0.0.1"
       - "::1"